soonbong-lee/soonbong-lee.github.io/_pages/about.md

   - /about.html
 ---

 I am a fifth-year Ph.D. student in Operations at Yale School of Management, where I am fortunate to be advised by Prof. [Vahideh Manshadi](https://vahideh-manshadi.com/).
 My research interests center on **platform and policy design for social good**, with broader interests in socially responsible and sustainable operations.
 My work has been mainly motivated by collaborations with nationwide nonprofit and public organizations that operate through modern technology and platform-based systems, including [Feeding America’s MealConnect](https://mealconnect.org/) and a national refugee resettlement agency.
 Combining tools from data analysis, algorithm design, applied probability, and dynamic optimization, I develop data-driven decision-support tools that provide actionable recommendations to amplify the social impact of such organizations, while also generating policy insights with broader societal implications.
 Prior to joining Yale, I earned a B.B.A. and a B.S. in Applied Statistics, followed by an M.S. in Management Science from Yonsei University.
 During this time, I worked under the supervision of Prof. Seongmoon Kim, focusing on data-driven portfolio optimization.

-**I am on the academic job market for 2025–26.
-You can find my [CV here](/files/Soonbong_Lee_CV_Sep_2025.pdf).**
+<p><strong>I am on the academic job market for 2025–26.
+You can find my
+<a href="/files/Soonbong_Lee_CV_Sep_2025.pdf">CV here</a>.</strong></p>

 Working Paper/In Progress
 ======